Finesse/web-fonts-repository/README.md

 }
 ```

-You can set use reserve fonts before custom fonts will full download.
-For this, set 'display' parameter to 'swap' into url.
-As example:
+You can specify a value for the font-display property.
+To do this, add the display parameter to the request and set its value.
+The value can be one of: auto, block, swap, fallback, optional.

 ```html
 <link rel="stylesheet" href="http://web-fonts-repository.local/css?family=Open+Sans:400,400i,700&display=swap" />